skalenetwork/skale-proxy/README.md

 https://proxy.skale.network/mainnet/CHAIN_NAME

-For SKALE testnet the endpoints that proxy provides are in the form of
+For SKL testnet the endpoints that proxy provides are in the form of

 http://proxy.skale.network/testnet/CHAIN_NAME